M Search · Compensation Intelligence Report

 Director and VP Sales Compensation

-The VP Sales dataset spans three searches — two treasury software mandates and one expense management mandate — covering 244 total screened candidates.
+The VP Sales dataset spans three searches covering treasury and expense management mandates — approximately 250 screened candidates in total.
 This is the most comp-dense level in the dataset, with the widest range between early-stage mandates and large-incumbent executives.
 The floor for a qualified VP candidate in OCFO software is $350K OTE.
-The realistic close range for a growth-stage company is $400–$500K OTE plus equity.
+The realistic close range for a growth-stage company is $400–$500K OTE plus meaningful equity.

 Director of Sales / Sales Manager